 Any decision to turndown hearts after preservation and assessment on OCS Heart System should be documented on the appropriate CRF.
-Samples should be sent to the central core lab for assessment of any inherent cardiac pathology that was not diagnosed at retrieval of the donor heart.
+The turndown heart should be sent to the central core lab for assessment of any inherent cardiac pathology that was not diagnosed at retrieval of the donor heart.

-8. TRANSPLANT, IMMEDIATE POST-OPERATIVE AND LONG-TERM FOLLOW-UP FOR DCD HEART TRANSPLANTED RECIPIENTS ONLY
+8. TRANSPLANT, IMMEDIATE POST-OPERATIVE AND LONG-TERM FOLLOW-UP